haherhohu/PyCBC-Tutorials/workplan.md

 ## Major Changes
  - pylab -> pyplot: pylab is no longer used in matplotlib (deprecated).
 Therefore, it is strongly recommended not to use it, so everything has been changed to pyplot
- - Directory structure changes due to added examples and updated examples Differentiating examples, tutorial, inference, and separating by extensions such as ipynb, py
+ - Directory structure changes due to added examples and updated examples Differentiating 'examples', 'tutorial', 'inference', and separating by extensions such as 'ipynb', 'py', and adding observatory dependent example such as 'kagra', 'gwosc'
  - Organized naming rules, and accordingly, cleaned up names, code naming/output file names, etc. (planned) <- gwosc probably won't like this much